-KEYWORDS: Infectious diseases epidemiology, molecular epidemiology, prevention and control, tuberculosis uberculosis (TB) is caused by Mycobacterium tuberculosis and may result from rapid disease progression, defined as progression to disease within 1-5 yrs after (re-)infection, or from endogenous reactivation of latent infection up to decades after infection [1-3].
-Moreover, in particular among the foreignborn [4], cases occur after recent or remote infection outside the study area.
+Tuberculosis (TB) is caused by Mycobacterium tuberculosis and may result from rapid progression, defined as progression to disease within one to five years after (re-) infection, or from endogenous reactivation of latent infection up to decades after infection [1-3].
+Moreover, in particular among the foreign-born [4], cases occur after recent or remote infection outside the study area.

 Genotyping of M. tuberculosis isolates using restriction fragment length polymorphism (RFLP) with IS6110 and the polymorphic GC rich sequence (PGRS) as markers in principle allows a separation of disease attributable to recent transmission and disease attributable to reactivation or importation [5].
-The RFLP patterns of M. tuberculosis isolates of patients with disease due to recent transmission are likely to have been observed in at least one other patient in recent years, provided that infection took place within the study area, that the vast majority of patients were captured and that their isolates were subjected to genotyping [6].
-If such a DNA fingerprint was not observed, disease was probably due to reactivation or importation.
+The RFLP patterns of M. tuberculosis isolates of patients with disease due to recent transmission are likely to have been observed in at least one other patient in recent years, provided infection took place within the study area, the vast majority of patients was captured and their isolates subjected to genotyping [6].
+If such a DNA fingerprint was not observed, disease is probably due to reactivation or importation.

-Using molecular epidemiological methods, declining TB rates in New York, NY, USA [4], San Francisco, CA, USA [7] and Madrid, Spain [8] in the 1990s were attributed to improved control which led to lower TB rates attributable to recent transmission.
-Declining TB rates in the Netherlands [9] and in Arkansas, USA [10] around the beginning of this millennium were attributed to declining TB rates attributable to endogenous reactivation of latent infection, which in the Netherlands was attributed to a cohort effect [9].

-In the Netherlands, annual TB case numbers declined from >1,500 in 1993 to <1,000 in 2007 (fig. 1).
-The present study aimed to extend previous analyses [9] by covering a longer time period, exploring quantitative support for a cohort effect among natives, and assessing the association of TB
+Using molecular epidemiologic methods, declining tuberculosis rates in New York [4], San Francisco [7] and Madrid [8] in the 1990's were attributed to improved control which led to lower TB rates attributable to recent transmission.
+Declining TB rates in the Netherlands [9] and in Arkansas [10] around the beginning of this millennium were attributed to declining TB rates attributable to endogenous reactivation of latent infection, which in the Netherlands were attributed to a cohort effect [9].
+In the Netherlands, annual tuberculosis case numbers declined from over 1500 in 1993 to less than 1000 in 2007 (Figure 1).
+The present study aimed to extend previous analysis [9] by covering a longer time period, exploring quantitative support for a cohort effect among natives, and assess the association of TB among the foreign-born with immigration figures.
+Specifically, we determine to what extent the decline of tuberculosis incidence in the period 1995-2007 was explained by the following three factors: (i) reduced TB rates attributable to endogenous reactivation in the native population, (ii) reduced importation, and (iii) reduced TB rates attributable to rapid progression after transmission within the Netherlands.